sihao-li/sihaoli/content/about.md

     </p>
     <p style="margin-top: 0.8rem;">
-      I had a multidisciplinary French-style academic training, so I am interested in a wide range of methods and topics: qualitative work in institutional economics, management, and sociology, as well as quantitative approaches through computational social science and econometrics.
+      I had a multidisciplinary French-style academic training, so I am interested in a wide range of methods and topics.
 Feel free to contact me to discuss research.
     </p>
   </section>